Punta della Dogana: a strategic building

 In 2007 the city of Venice appointed Palazzo Grassi and the François Pinault Foundation with the task of transforming the building into a contemporary art center.
 The project was assigned to Japanese architect Tadao Ando that created his masterpiece.

 A location created with a careful combination of modern and ancient elements, to enhance art in every single way.
 The museum houses the works of the Pinault Foundation.
 An event and a renovation that are contributing to make Venice one of the most important centers of contemporary art.

-Discover the city's romantic corners and their histories with € 37, click here!
+Discover the city's romantic corners and their secrets with € 10, click here!